cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 The full JSON SBOM is available at a URL, such as `https://sbom.example/.../manifest.spdx.json`.

-The payload of this COSE_Sign1 is the SHA256 hash of the `manifest.spdx.json`, which is typically found in an adjacent file, e.g., `manifest.spdx.json.sha256`.
+The payload of this COSE_Sign1 is the SHA256 hash of the `manifest.spdx.json`, which is typically found in an adjacent file (`manifest.spdx.json.sha256`).

 The type of this COSE_Sign1 is `application/example+cose`, but other types may be used to establish more specific media types for signatures of hashes.